Creepieable/jwptool/README.md

 # jwptool

 A bash script to generate wallpaper packages from a source image.
-The image is cropped to a target aspect ratio and rendered at multiple resolutions, with output formatted for KDE Plasma, Linux Mint (WIP), or as a bare directory of images.
+The image is cropped to a target aspect ratio and rendered at multiple resolutions, with output formatted for KDE Plasma, Linux Mint (WIP), or as a bare directory of images, with added metadata files.

 ## Dependencies